lmapii/practical-zephyr/02_devicetree/readme.md

 #### `compatible`, bindings and other standard properties

+Bindings: Without it, zephyr doesn't generate anything [where are bindings found][zephyr-dts-bindings-location]

+Bindings: in theory a node describes what it needs, but even without a binding we get some output.
+Therefore, the syntax actually already defines the type !!!

 Finally, we're able to identify the types of all properties of Nordic's `uart0` node: